andreasosioxp/mykatas/dateformatter/README.md

 Let's also define the **depth** of a timespan description as the distance (in "steps") between the *largest* and the *smallest* unit of time that is being used.
 For example, "weeks" are one step above "days", so "1 week 2 days" has depth 1; on the other hand, weeks are 3 steps above minutes, so "1 week 2 minutes" has depth 3.

 **Your goal**: Add an argument to your function to specify the maximum depth allowed in the output.
-Then modify the function to omit the less significant parts of the description in order accordingly.
+Then modify the function to omit the less significant parts of the description in accordingly.
 For example, here's how the description should change based on the maximum depth argument:

 basic description | maximum depth | resulting description
 ------------------|---------------|----------------------